 Laser Therapy (Photocoagulation)

-Laser therapy is the most common treatment for ROP.
-It involves using laser light to create tiny burns around the edges of the retina.
-This helps to stop the growth of abnormal blood vessels and prevent further damage.
-The procedure is typically performed under anesthesia and has a high success rate in halting the progression of ROP.
+Laser therapy is the most common laser treatment for retinopathy of prematurity.
+It involves using laser light to create tiny burns around the edges of the retina, helping to stop the growth of abnormal blood vessels and prevent further damage.
+This laser treatment for retinopathy of prematurity is typically performed under anesthesia and has a high success rate in halting the progression of ROP.

 Cryotherapy